weavejester/ittyon/README.md

 [![Build Status](https://travis-ci.org/weavejester/ittyon.svg?branch=master)](https://travis-ci.org/weavejester/ittyon)

 An experimental library designed to manage state in games.
+The API is still currently in flux.

 Ittyon draws inspiration from the [entity component][1] model, but provides a greater separation between code and data.